 (I mean, just look at a page of Talmud).

 Because Torah was made for gorgeous and intricate you and me.

 If we cross paths with each other, I hope for us to explore the places of the deepest and most vulnerable human needs – yours, ours and everyone else’s.

-And with cups of story, hope and a little gumption/chutzpah, to be a blessing by seeking the blessings overflowing in the universe together.
+And with cups of story, hope and a little gumption/chutzpah, to be a blessing, by seeking the blessings overflowing in ourselves and the universe together.